ethereum-push-notification-service/ethGlobal-epns-guides/FinalDraft.md

 # Final Submission Draft
 ---

-## What is EPNS

-## 1.Introduction Section
----
+## What's Push Protocol?

-Ethereum Push Notification Service (EPNS) is the world’s first decentralized communication & notification protocol for Web3.
+Push Protocol (Previously EPNS) is the world’s first decentralized communication & notification protocol for Web3.

 Using the protocol, any smart contract, dApp, or backend service can send on-chain or off-chain notifications tied to the wallet addresses of users in a gasless, multichain, open, and platform-agnostic way.

 Being an open communication middleware, notifications can be integrated and shown on any crypto wallet, mobile app, browser extension, or dApps enabling a native communication layer for Web3.0

+## Questions
+1. What layer of web3 is Push?
+    * Communication [✅]
+    * Computation
+    * Storage
+    * Data relay

+2. Does sending notification always require gas fees?
+    * Yes, Always
+    * No, (only for on-chain notifications) [✅]

+3. What problem does Push aim to solve?
+    * Enable communication between Web3 users
+    * Protect users from spam and irregular communication and uphold user privacy
+    * Enable web3 and web3 users to interact using their wallet addresses in a decentralized fashion
+    * All of the above [✅]

 ## Questions
 1. What layer of web3 is EPNS?